 To apply for TCCC’s scholarships, interested applicants must submit:

 The following is a partial list of recent scholarships and donors.

-Golden Leaf Scholars Program – up to $750 – For degree-seeking students for tuition, fees, and related expenses.
-Scholarships are need and merit based and awarded on a first-come, first-served basis.
-Applicants must have a current FAFSA application submitted to Dept. of Education, must complete all (5) pages of the scholarship application (including signature and social security number), include “unofficial” most current transcript with application and submit to the Financial Aid Office.
-Turn application into the Harper Building on the main campus or the Shope Building at the Graham County Center.
-Apply Here - Spring 2017 Application – March 31, 2017
+Golden LEAF Scholars Program - Available to degree-seeking students for tuition, fees, and related expenses.
+Scholarship is need and merit based and will be prorated each semester if the student is not enrolled full-time.
+If a student fails to enroll, the remaining funds will be awarded to another eligible student.
+The scholarship may be renewed for one year if the student meets eligibility criteria.
+Applicant must be a NC resident, reside in a rural county that is tobacco dependent, or economically distressed as determined by the Golden LEAF Foundation, have a current FAFSA application submitted to Dept. of Education, must complete the scholarship application (including signature and date), include “unofficial” most current transcript with application, and submit to the Financial Aid Office.
+Submit your application at the Harper Building on the main campus or the Shope Building at the Graham County Center.

 Golden Leaf Scholarship for Students Attending Public Universities & Private Colleges & Universities - The Golden LEAF Scholars Program is designed to assist current high school seniors and North Carolina community college transfer students.
 Recipients must be from certain rural counties, demonstrate both financial need and merit, and plan to attend participating North Carolina colleges and universities.
 The scholarship is funded by the Golden LEAF Foundation through a grant to the North Carolina State Education Assistance Authority.
 The number of years of scholarship support depends on the degree sought and the number of credits transferred.
 To apply, visit the page found at the following LINK.